Inpatient verse outpatient rehabilitation: What’s the difference?

-This depends on your individual circumstances but generally our patients receive daily visits from the rehabilitation physician.
+This depends on your individual circumstances but generally, our patients receive daily visits from the rehabilitation physician.

 How does the staff know my individual rehabilitation goals?

-Either prior to admission or at the time of admission, the institute staff talks with you and your family about rehabilitation goals and provides necessary information to answer questions.
+Either prior to admission or at the time of admission, the institute staff talks with you and your family about rehabilitation goals and provides the necessary information to answer questions.

 During your initial assessment and throughout your rehabilitation stay, you and your treatment team will discuss: